buildit/bookit-web/README.md

 npm run build && docker build . -t builditdigital/bookit-web:latest && docker push builditdigital/bookit-web:latest
 ```

+The dev deployment lives at http://bookit.riglet.io/.
+No guarantees that you'll see anything there!
+Or that you'll like what you see!
+As a dev deployment, it has not necessarily been checked by human eyes, and may change at any time.

 ## Bookit server
 Check it out [here](https://github.com/buildit/bookit-server).